evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S/_index.md

 The vehicle supports fast DC charging with a maximum power of 225 kW.
 Charging from 0% to 100% takes approximately 46 minutes, while a more typical scenario from 10% to 80% takes 19 minutes with an average charging speed of 153 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 67%.
 This results in an effective charging speed, including time lost, of 133 kW, with each charging session taking about 21 minutes and 23 seconds.
 This efficient charging capability makes the Porsche Taycan 4S a convenient option for long-distance travel.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 9 hours and 27 minutes.
-This journey would require three charging stops from 0% to 70%, with a total charging time of 67 minutes.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 22 kWh/100 km, the trip would take about 9 hours and 27 minutes, requiring three charging stops from 0% to 70%, totaling 67 minutes of charging time.

 ### Performance Battery Plus